Crayola 100-Piece Art Studio Set · โ˜… 4.6 Top Pick Art Set Check price on Amazon →

 Box says ages 4 plus and we agree.
 Younger kids can use the crayons under supervision but the colored pencils have sharpened tips that are pokey, and the markers can be left uncapped.
 For kids 2 to 3, look at Crayola My First Crayons or Triangular Crayons designed for chunky grip.

 The 50 sheet paper pad lasted 6 weekly sessions in our home (about 8 sheets per session per kid).
-Replacement Crayola pads cost $4 to $6 separately.
+Replacement Crayola pads the price for the price separately.
 For prolonged use, buy a separate 100 sheet drawing pad rather than relying on the included pad.